etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 ## Intro

-I have fine-tuned a camambert model over our combo of French SQuAD-like datasets (PIAF, FQuAD, SQuAD-FR) using the [DPR objective](https://arxiv.org/abs/2004.04906) (similarity between query and positive and dissimilarity with negative contexts).
+I have fine-tuned a camembert model over our combo of French SQuAD-like datasets (PIAF, FQuAD, SQuAD-FR) using the [DPR objective](https://arxiv.org/abs/2004.04906) (similarity between query and positive and dissimilarity with negative contexts).
 The objective is to use this model in our PIAF Retriever module.

 ### Problem

 The training has been completed on Jean ZAY.
-It runs without major problems apprently.
+It runs without major problems apparently.
 Still, when testing this model with our [evaluation script](https://github.com/etalab-ia/piaf-ml/blob/master/src/evaluation/retriever_25k_eval.py) and our test dataset (460 SPF questions), the results are surprisingly low (MAP around 5%) compared to those obtained with BM25 (~20%) and SBERT (~18%).

 ### Possible sources of errors